Free Shipping on most orders over $89

 How does a water chiller work?

 A water chiller uses sealed refrigeration just like a water cooler.
 A water cooler has a reservoir that it chills water in.
 However, an under-counter chiller doesn't have a big reservoir, but it's able to chill water at eight ounces per hour.
+Because water chillers use sealed refrigerant, they must be installed in a location with proper ventilation.
+Some water chillers have an upper fan that heats the underside of your kitchen cabinet.
+This changes the temperature of the ambient water feeding the water chiller.
+If the install location does not have adequate ventilation, the water going into the chiller will heat up, heating the output water as a result.

-How do you install a water chiller?
+How to install a water chiller

-How do you maintain a water chiller?
+How to maintain a water chiller

 What is an instant hot water dispenser?